 Use of the "www." as a website URL prefix, is so last century.
 Now you might argue that typing "www" in a social media post tells Facebook, Twitter, etc., to convert the text into a link.
-However, the same is true of typing "h t t p s : / /" before a domain name; and while the "h t t p s : / /" is a few more keystrokes, it has the added benefits of subtly saying: our website is secure and we're modern.
+However, the same is true of typing "h t t p s : / /" before a domain name; and while the "h t t p s : / /" is a few more keystrokes, it has the added benefits of subtly saying: our website is secure, we're modern, and we're tech-savvy.

 Any change to any webpage URL can negatively impact that webpage's search-engine rank if done improperly.
 Fortunately, by redirecting old URLs to a new URL, search-engines are able to follow those redirects and re-index webpages at their new URL.